mateuszniechwiej/Ms-1-LP/README.md

 * Macbook pro 13 :
   * Tested on Safari and Chrome browser.

-Also,friends and family were asked to test this and I did not receive any bugs in the feedback from them.
+Also,friends and family were asked to test this website and I did not receive any information on noticed bugs in the feedback from them.

 :pushpin:

 ## Performance

-### To improve and check performance for this website I used [Lighthouse](https://developers.google.com/web/tools/lighthouse) , which is part of [Google Developer Tools](https://developers.google.com/web/tools/chrome-devtools)
+### To improve and check performance for this website I used [Lighthouse](https://developers.google.com/web/tools/lighthouse) , which is part of [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools)

 * Home Page Test: